ITWorks4U/Python-3-tutorial/README.md

 ### Are these compatible with Python 2?
 No.

+### Which python 3 version is recommended?
+These scripts are written with python 3 version (3.10.6), but these shall also be working with a lower python 3 version.

 ### On which operating system are these scripts runable?
 Linux, Windows, MacOS and so on...